MALTA (EU) RESIDENCY & CITIZENSHIP

 Q: How soon can I sell my Malta real estate?

-A: The property needs to be held for five years.
+A: Property held under the Malta citizenship program needs to be held for five years.
 After this period, property in Malta can be sold completely exempt from tax if it has been held for three years as the resident’s sole and ordinary residence.
 If the property is sold before having been used as the resident’s sole residence for three years, a final property tax of 12% is chargeable on the selling price.

 Q: Will the Malta citizenship automatically grant me European citizenship?